 Selling Kennedy Half Dollars Since 1973

-The 1964 Kennedy 90% silver half dollars have been held in esteem since they were introduced.
-The coins carry the image of a popular president who was assassinated only a few years before their release, and 1964 Kennedy half dollars were the last 90% half dollar coins minted.
+The 1964 Kennedy 90% silver half dollars have been popular since their introduction.
+The coins carry the image of President John Kennedy were the last 90% half dollar coins minted.
 Consequently, Americans began hoarding Kennedy half dollars immediately on their release.
 In fact, people worldwide hoard 1964 JFK half dollars.

 Further increasing the popularity of 1964 Kennedy half dollars, in 1965 the U.S. Mint removed all silver from dimes and quarters.
 However, not wanting to disdain a popular president who had been assassinated, the Mint continued to put silver in JFK half dollars, but at a reduced amount.

 Kennedy half dollar coins dated 1965-1969 contain only 40% silver and are known as 40% clad half dollars.
 The Mint’s removing silver from dimes and quarters, and reducing the silver content of half dollar coins to 40%, heightened the hoarding of all 90% silver coins but especially the 1964 Kennedy half dollars.

 JFK Half Dollars, the cheapest

 For several reasons, circulated 1964 Kennedy half dollars are cheaper than either the Walking Liberty half dollars or the Franklin half dollars, the other two half dollars commonly available.
 Although minted only one year, 277.3 million 1964 JFK half dollars were produced.

 By comparison, only about 477 million Walking Liberty half dollars were minted during their 32-year life.
 And, during their 16 years of use, only 309.4 million Franklin half dollars were minted.